 Email Marketing is the most primitive yet cost-effective method of attracting potential customers.
 But sometimes, as a marketer, we always strive to attract new customers instead of focusing on the ones we have.
 You could face the results in the form of losing your existing customers.

 Competition in the marketing arena is soaring high, and that’s why it’s easy to lose customers mid-way through a business process.
 Retaining and re-engaging customers to buy your products has become a challenging and complicated task.
-The phenomenon is called customer churn, usually happens when a customer stops purchasing products related to your brand.
+The phenomenon is called customer churn, which usually happens when a customer stops purchasing products related to your brand.

-Take care of your existing customers.
+Take care of your existing customers

 It’s a natural psychological phenomenon to keep on running after more and forget cherishing what you have.
 You could be catching new customers and, at the same time, losing the existing ones.
 A better way to increase conversions is to take care of your current customers because they have already felt a pull towards your brand; that’s why they have bought from you.
 Therefore reigniting that pull is entirely possible.

 Note: There are 32 percent chances of your first-time customers to buy from you again and 53 percent chances of your second-time customer to purchase from you again with the right email marketing.

 It is not as easy as it appears to be, you need to have some refined and polished marketing strategies to pull customers, and heatmap email marketing is the best way to do so.
 That means, to send engaging emails to the customers to retain them.

 How customer retention emails are relevant in email marketing?

 Keeping in touch with your customers is as important as engaging them.
 It will enhance your brand value and reputation.